Chart Color Schemes

 Aberfoyle Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Aberfoyle Park, as per the latest Census evaluation, 94.8% of dwellings were houses, with the remaining 5.2% being semi-detached, apartments, or other types.
-This differs from Adelaide metro's composition of 89.2% houses and 10.7% other dwellings.
-Home ownership in Aberfoyle Park stood at 35.4%, with mortgaged properties at 50.4% and rented ones at 14.3%.
+Dwelling structure in Aberfoyle Park, as evaluated at the latest Census held on 28 August 2016, comprised 94.8% houses and 5.2% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This compares to Adelaide metropolitan area's 89.2% houses and 10.7% other dwellings.
+Home ownership in Aberfoyle Park stood at 35.4%, with mortgaged dwellings at 50.4% and rented dwellings at 14.3%.
 The median monthly mortgage repayment was $1,526, higher than Adelaide metro's average of $1,452.
-The median weekly rent in Aberfoyle Park was recorded as $340, compared to Adelaide metro's $314.
-Nationally, Aberfoyle Park's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.
+Median weekly rent in Aberfoyle Park was $340, compared to Adelaide metro's $314.
+Nationally, Aberfoyle Park's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing